paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-040-department-of-commerce.md

 **(d) Eligibility** In order to be eligible to participate in the program, an individual must—

-(1) be enrolled or accepted for enrollment as a full-time student at an institution of higher education (as defined in [section 1001(a) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001/a&num=0&edition=prelim)) in an academic field or discipline described in subsection (c) of this section;
+(1) be enrolled or accepted for enrollment as a full-time student at an institution of higher education (as defined in [section 1001(a) of title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001/a&num=0&edition=prelim)) in an academic field or discipline described in subsection (c);

 (2) be a United States citizen;